 In addition, although laziness generally carries negative connotations, especially when used to describe someone’s personality, it’s sometimes used with positive connotations.
 For example, some people may characterize themselves as lazy with pride, to express that they use resources, such as their time and effort, in an efficient way.
 Furthermore, a distinction is sometimes drawn between laziness that generally leads to negative outcomes (described as destructive, counterproductive, or maladaptive laziness), and laziness that generally leads to positive outcomes (described as creative, productive, or adaptive laziness).

-The more positive connotations of laziness reflect a conceptualization of it as unwillingness to exert effort, regardless of the reasons for this and the outcomes that it leads to.
+The more positive connotations of laziness reflect a conceptualization of it as reluctance to exert effort, regardless of the reasons for this and the outcomes that it leads to.
 However, this conceptualization is problematic, since when not exerting effort is expected to lead to a positive outcome, it would be more accurate to view it as strategic use of resources, rather than laziness.
 For example, if someone doesn’t want to exert effort toward working on a certain task, because they know that the task is guaranteed to fail and there’s no advantage to working on it, that wouldn’t generally be considered laziness.
 Similarly, if someone doesn’t want to exert effort at the moment, because it’s more important that they take a break and recharge mentally after previous hard work, that wouldn’t generally be considered laziness either.
 This ties in to criticism of the concept of active procrastination, which bears similarity to this form of laziness.

-The difference between procrastination and laziness
+Difference between procrastination and laziness

 For example, someone who wants to work on a project may delay doing so (i.e., procrastinate) because they don’t know where to start, even though they aren’t lazy.
 Alternatively, someone who doesn’t want to work hard on a project because they don’t want to exert any effort (i.e., because they’re lazy) may get started on the project without any delay (i.e., without procrastinating), because of some appropriate incentive.